Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 search index and is also displayed in the "VQL drilldown" page of the `Host Information` screen.

-In the latest release it is possible customize the `Generic.Client.Info` artifact and Velociraptor will use the customized version instead to interrogate new clients.
-This allows users to add most deployment specific collection to the interrogate flow and customize the "VQL drilldown" page.
-Simply search for `Generic.Client.Info` in the `View Artifact` screen and customize as normal.
+In the latest release it is possible to customize the `Generic.Client.Info` artifact and Velociraptor will use the customized version instead to interrogate new clients.
+This allows users to add more deployment specific collections to the interrogate flow and customize the "VQL drilldown" page.
+Simply search for `Generic.Client.Info` in the `View Artifact` screen and customize as needed.

 ## Root certificates are now embedded